aulonalivoreka/TripleDES-2Key-CBC/README.md

 ### Recommendations

-Based on the security audit, we recommend the following best practices for deploying the Triple DES encryption tool:
+We recommend the following best practices for deploying the Triple DES encryption tool:

 - Regularly update the encryption libraries to their latest versions to patch known vulnerabilities.
 - Avoid using predictable keys and ensure that all keys are securely stored and managed.